Mechanics of Robotic Metamaterials

 Recent News

-7. 2023/10: Our paper, ‘Morphing matter: From mechanical principles to robotic applications.’ has been published in Soft Science and Featured as the Front Cover.
+- 2025/03: Our paper, ‘Morphing matter: from mechanical principles to robotic applications.’, has been awarded the Most Influential Paper Award in Soft Science.